 Other Choices to Consider

-If you’re not sold on the Ink Plus® Business Credit Card, you can also consider the Ink Business Cash℠ Credit Card.
+If you’re not sold on the Ink Plus® Business Credit Card, you can also consider the Ink Business Cash℠ Credit Card (currently unavailable).
 It comes with similar features as the Ink Plus® Business Credit Card, but has no annual fee and fewer options when it comes to rewards.
 Here are the details:

 Ink Business Cash℠ Credit Card